SLane35/nd00333-capstone/starter_file/README.md

 I set the primary metric to r2 in order to be able to compare to the AutoML run.

 ### Results
-The best model used the VotingEnsemble algorithm and achieved an r2 score of .34497.
+The best model used the Linear Regression algorithm and achieved an r2 score of .34497.
 The parameters used were as follows: fit intercept: 0, normalize: 0.
 I would like to try experimenting with different parameters to see if I can get better results.

+The Hypredrive experiment achieved better results than the AutoML experiment (an r2 score of .306 as opposed to

 Following are screenshots from the RunDetails widget as well as the best model trained with its parameters: